National Standard.

 Mission

-To establish governance-embedded safeguards that protect trauma-exposed public safety personnel through system-level management of occupational psychological hazard exposure.
+To establish governance-embedded workforce safeguards that protect trauma-exposed public safety personnel through structured organizational management of occupational psychological hazard exposure.

 Governance & Structural Independence

-FRBH operates under a formal governance structure designed to preserve independence, impartiality, and public trust.
+FRBH operates under a formal governance structure designed to preserve independence, impartiality, and public trust across standards-setting and accreditation functions.

-Standards development, accreditation determinations, executive administration, and advisory functions are structurally separated to protect decision integrity and institutional independence.
+Standards development, accreditation determinations, executive administration, and advisory functions are structurally separated to protect institutional integrity and decision independence.

-Accreditation determinations are rendered under documented conflict-of-interest and impartiality safeguards.
+Accreditation determinations are rendered under documented conflict-of-interest, recusal, and impartiality safeguards.

 Advisory Council

-FRBH maintains a national Advisory Council composed of subject matter experts in public safety operations, occupational behavioral health, governance design, and trauma-exposed operational environments.
+FRBH maintains a national Advisory Council composed of subject matter experts in public safety operations, occupational behavioral health, governance systems, workforce protection design, and trauma-exposed operational environments.

-The Advisory Council provides technical guidance and does not render accreditation decisions or exercise governing authority.
+The Advisory Council provides technical guidance and subject matter expertise and does not render accreditation determinations or exercise governing authority.

 Scope